bluerobotics/ardusub-gitbook/introduction/features.md

 	</tr>
 </table>

-As of ArduSub 3.5, the frame is configured at boot according to the FRAME_CONFIG parameter.
-Common frames can be selected using the Frame Setup menu in QGC (3.1 or later).
-Other frames (like custom) can be selected directly from the parameter editor.
-If you change your frame, you will need to reboot for changes to take effect.

-[Please see here](/developers/#making-a-custom-configuration) if you would like to add your own configuration.

 ## Supported Hardware

 The ArduPilot project has support for a great variety of hardware platforms.
 ArduSub firmware is provided for many of these platforms, but **only the Pixhawk 1 is fully tested and supported**.